Convolutional Neural Network-based Efficient Dense Point Cloud Generation using Unsigned Distance Fields

-The LightNDF decoder (see Fig.~\ref{fig:LightNDF_Architecture}) consists of three 1D convolutional layers, with the first two layers followed by a ReLU non-linear activation function.
-The LightNDF decoder filter setting is in the pattern of $( 128 \rightarrow 256 \rightarrow 1)$, whereas baseline NDF has four 1D convolutional layers and the filter setting pattern is $(512 \rightarrow 256\rightarrow 256 \rightarrow 1)$.
+The LightNDF decoder (see Fig.~\ref{fig:LightNDF_Architecture}) consists of three 1D convolutional layers that follow the filter pattern of $( 128 \rightarrow 256 \rightarrow 1)$, with the first two layers followed by a ReLU non-linear activation function.
+This lightweight architectural structure makes the LightNDF decoder to have 32.7$\times$ less parameters than the NDF \cite{chibane2020ndf} decoder (60'545 vs. 1'980'673).

 From the multi scale deep feature grids, a neural function, $\Psi(\textbf{p}) = \textbf{F}_{1}(\textbf{p}), ...,\textbf{F}_{n}(\textbf{p})$, extracts deep features using trilinear interpolation at the location of a query point $\textbf{p}\in\mathbb{R}^{3}$ and its neighborhood.
 The extracted deep features $\textbf{F}_{1}(\textbf{p}), ...,\textbf{F}_{n}(\textbf{p})$ are fed to the decoder $\Phi( \textbf{F}_{1}(\textbf{p}), ...,\textbf{F}_{n}(\textbf{p}))$, which then predicts the unsigned distance function (UDF) to the ground truth surface, UDF(\textbf{p}, $\mathcal{S}$) = $\min_{q\in\mathcal{S}} \parallel \textbf{p} - \textbf{q}\parallel$, from the deep features, where \textbf{q} is the closest surface point from \textbf{p}.
 Therefore, the LightNDF or NDF approximator $f(\textbf{p})$, which approximates the points to unsigned distance, is obtained by composition and can be expressed by Equation~\ref{NDF_Approximator}: